Ranking tables

 Civil Liberties & Human Rights

 A highly experienced claimant set, Garden Court Chambers regularly handles complex and high-profile human rights disputes.
 Members at the set have expertise across prison law, protest law, immigration detention and public inquiries.
-Recently several members, including Gráinne Mellon and Una Morris, have appeared in the Undercover Policing Inquiry, examining the targeting of political activists, grassroots organisations, justice campaigns and politicians by undercover police officers since 1968.
-Stephanie Harrison KC acted in the Supreme Court appeal of R (TN (Vietnam)) v Home Secretary and Lord Chancellor, concerning the effect of the immigration appeals procedure rules being declared ultra vires.
+Several members, including Gráinne Mellon and Una Morris, have recently appeared in the Undercover Policing Inquiry, examining the targeting of political activists, grassroots organisations, justice campaigns and politicians by undercover police officers since 1968.
+Members acted in Verein KlimaSeniorinnen Schweiz and Others v.
+Switzerland, the first climate change-related ECtHR.
+The court ruled that state inaction towards climate change was an infringement of human rights.
+One instructing solicitors described Garden Court Chambers as having barristers who "have always been able to provide clear and sensible guidance and advice".

 3